Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Conclusion

 \section{Conclusion}

-In this paper, we considered partially observed $N$-player mean-field games from the point of view of decentralized independent learners.
-Independent learning is characterized by ignoring the presence of other strategic agents in the system, treating one's environment as if it were a single agent MDP, and naively running single agent learning algorithms to select one's policy.
-Using an analogy to near-optimality criteria for MDPs, we developed a notion of subjective $\epsilon$-equilibrium for $N$-player mean-field games, and we studied the convergence of naive single-agent learning iterates in the game setting.
-After establishing the existence of subjective $\epsilon$-equilibrium with respect to these naively learned value functions (under certain observability conditions), we revisited the notion of $\epsilon$-satisficing paths introduced in \cite{yongacoglu2022satisficing} and extended the notion to consider subjective satisficing paths.
-In this framework, we studied the structural properties of $N$-player mean-field games and argued that subjective $\epsilon$-satisficing paths to subjective $\epsilon$-equilibrium exist under various information structures for partially observed $N$-player mean-field games.
+In this paper, we considered partially observed $n$-player mean-field games from the point of view of decentralized independent learners.
+Independent learning is characterized by ignoring the presence of other strategic agents in the system, treating one's environment as if it were a single-agent MDP, and naively running single-agent learning algorithms to select one's policy.
+We studied the convergence of naive single-agent learning iterates in the game setting, proving almost sure convergence under mild assumptions.
+By analogy to near-optimality criteria for MDPs, we used the limiting values of these learning iterates to develop a notion of subjective $\epsilon$-equilibrium.
+After establishing the existence of objective perfect equilibrium as well as subjective $\epsilon$-equilibrium under mean-field observability, we extended the notion of (objective) $\epsilon$-satisficing paths of \cite{yongacoglu2023satisficing} to subjective value functions.
+In this framework, we studied the structural properties of $n$-player mean-field games and showed that subjective $\epsilon$-satisficing paths to subjective $\epsilon$-equilibrium exist under various information structures for partially observed $n$-player mean-field games.